Treasury and Payments

 Businesses are transforming the channels through which their customers interact.
 They’re creating end-to-end customer journeys that create a more customer-centric experience, which has evolved from platforms and other channels into fully-integrated ecosystems.
 Research indicates that ecosystems could create a $70 trillion network

 economy across at least a dozen sectors by 20303; leading businesses will be the ones who identify how to plug into this high-growth, high-profitability model.
-Businesses can use payments to support their ecosystems in various ways, especially through embedded banking — a space forecasted to generate $11 billion in revenue by 20264.
+Businesses can use payments to support their ecosystems in various ways, especially through embedded finance — a space forecasted to generate $11 billion in revenue by 20264.

 Across industries, opportunities abound for corporates, merchants and financial services organizations to elevate ecosystems: